Vroom Vroom (EP): Critical reception

 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album received an average score of 64, which indicates "generally favorable reviews", based on nine reviews.

 Spin gave the album a favorable review, stating that, "Vroom Vroom is scintillating new ground for Charli, totally unlike anything she's ever done before, and still quintessentially her in its streamlined, indomitable turbo-pop."
-Tiny Mix Tapes wrote "this is pop music reinventing itself, reasserting its autonomy," describing Sophie's production as "like liquid metal or maybe the noise equivalent of non-Euclidean geometry."
+Tiny Mix Tapes wrote "this is pop music reinventing itself, reasserting its autonomy", describing Sophie's production as "like liquid metal or maybe the noise equivalent of non-Euclidean geometry."
 The Line of Best Fit wrote that the album "sounds like a kind of nihilist, amphetamine laden rebellion; A mish mash of poppy melodies, rap, trap beats and doom ridden synth which, though on paper sounds like chaos, is clearly painstakingly curated."

 Ian Gormely of Exclaim! praised "Paradise" as the "standout" track, but criticized Sophie's utilisation of vocals "across the entire EP" and expressed that the compatibility of Charli and Sophie ranged from "unstoppable" to "shoehorned".
 Gormely concluded that "there's enough that works on Vroom Vroom to hope that it's the beginning of something much bigger".
 Drowned in Sound's Lee Adcock compared the EP positively to Charli's previous album Sucker, but criticized its usage of "pre-established styles of other black artists" to create "PG-rated, glittery sketches of excess bling and forbidden love".
-In April 2022, Clash's Ruby Carter characterized the EP as a "blueprint for bubblegum pop" that cemented Charli's "vision for Charli 2.0 and a predecessor for her more experimental work on Pop 2, Charli, and How I'm Feeling Now."

 In a negative review for Pitchfork, Laura Snapes wrote that "no one is being done any favors reducing Charli XCX to a vapid cypher, particularly as it drains her vivid personality from the work".

+Impact

-However, in November 2019, Snapes expressed regret about her review, tweeting that she would like to "publicly disavow the nonsense" she wrote about the EP.
-In October 2021, Pitchfork included it in their "Rescored" list, with Cat Zhang suggesting an adjustment of the EP's score from 4.5 to 7.8, retrospectively claiming that, "[a]t the time, many critics seemed to be paranoid about PC Music's motives.
+In November 2019, Laura Snapes expressed regret about her review of Vroom Vroom published on Pitchfork, tweeting that she would like to "publicly disavow the nonsense" she wrote about the EP.
+In October 2021, the site included it in their "Rescored" list, with Cat Zhang suggesting an adjustment of the EP's score from 4.5 to 7.8, retrospectively claiming that, "[a]t the time, many critics seemed to be paranoid about PC Music's motives.
 Nervous that they'd be bamboozled, they obsessed over whether a pop experiment was either satire or sincere."

+In April 2022, Clash's Ruby Carter characterized the EP as a "blueprint for bubblegum pop" that cemented Charli's "vision for Charli 2.0 and a predecessor for her more experimental work on Pop 2, Charli, and How I'm Feeling Now."